-In response to questions from the U.N. committee about the status of the deliberations, Justice Minister Janet Chikaya-Banda said a review by the country’s Law Commission was stalled because of a lack of financial resources, even though the country has the political will to deal with the matter, the Nyasa Times reported.
+In response to questions from the U.N. committee about the status of the deliberations, Janet Chikaya-Banda, Malawi’s solicitor general and secretary for justice, said a review by the country’s Law Commission was stalled because of a lack of financial resources, even though the country has the political will to deal with the matter, the Nyasa Times reported.

-In the meantime, Malawi is not arresting people for same-sex acts, Banda said.
+In the meantime, Malawi is not arresting people for same-sex acts, Chikaya-Banda said.

 Under Malawian law, sexual intimacy between men is punishable by 14 years in prison; for women, the punishment is five years.
 But the constitutionality of those laws is currently in question.
 Human rights activists argue that the laws violate Malawi’s constitutional protections for citizens regardless of their sex, race, tribe or religion.